Joint Insolvency Examination Board Training Programme for Insolvency Professionals

 The Joint Insolvency Examination Board (JIEB) examinations are a set of professional exams for those who want to become a licensed insolvency practitioner.

 Recognised both inside and outside insolvency, the JIEB is your opportunity to lay the foundations for a career in one of the UK's most rewarding professions.

-The Joint Insolvency Examination Board (JIEB) have announced that from 2018 onwards, there will only be one corporate paper and one personal insolvency paper.
+The Joint Insolvency Examination Board (JIEB) have announced that from 2018 onwards, there will only be one corporate paper and one personal insolvency paper with the exams taking place in November.
 The exams will also be computer-based and there is the introduction of a case study question in each paper.
 All candidates are required to apply for examinations through a Recognised Professional Body such as ICAS.

 For full details on the programme dates, download the timetable below.

 JIEB Insolvency Programme - 2019 Timetable*

 To book or for more information please call 0330 060 3303 or contact us.

 *Individual sessions may be bookable - please call or email for a tailored price.
 Please note no further discounts are available on the package prices.